jpuritz/BIO_594_2018/FinalAssignment/EMR_Final_Assignment/EMR_Final_Assignment.md

 edgelabels(annot[annot>0], which(annot>0), frame="n")
 add.scale.bar()

+# we can test for the presence of population structure using Goudet's *G* statistic.
+oyster.gtest <- gstat.randtest(oyster_genind)
+oyster.gtest
+# we can plot a histogram

 ```

-# STEP 15: Use PCAdapt to visualize sample clustering my population location
+# STEP 15: Use PCAdapt to visualize sample clustering by population location

 We will now use PCAdapt to plot clustering of populations in R.